mattkrick/cashay/README.md

 If a return value is provided, it will be normalized & merged with the state.
 If there is no return value, the state won't change.

 - `optimisticVariables`: The variables you send to the server when you call a mutation.
 You can use this to optimistically update the UI.
-Is `null` when the function is called after receving a resonse from the server.
+Is `null` when the function is called after recieving a resonse from the server.
 - `queryResponse`: The data that came back from the server.
 The shape is identical to whatever the `type` is in your GraphQL schema for that mutation.
 It is `null` when optimistically updating.
 - `currentResponse`: The response you receive from your query.
 The shape follows whatever you entered in `queryString`.
 You can modify this and return it, Cashay will detect the differences.
 - `getEntites(typeName)`: A function that returns all the entities for a given GraphQL type (eg `typeName = PostType`) This is useful in case you want to replace a deleted document with the next-best doc you have locally.